 - Weakness of the hand that causes you to drop things or have difficulty grasping objects or buttoning a shirt

 Exams and Tests

-If the cause of the nerve dysfunction can be identified and successfully treated, there is a good chance of full recovery.
-In some cases, there may be partial or complete
+If the cause of the nerve dysfunction can be identified and treated, there is a good chance of full recovery.
+In some cases, there is some or complete

-or sensation. may be severe and persist for a prolonged period of time.
+or sensation. may be severe and persist for a long time.

 - Deformity of the hand (rare)

 - Partial or complete loss of hand movement